Read

 2. Avoiding vulnerability

-3. Holding a negative mindset around failure
+3. Having a negative mindset about failure

 4. Avoiding failure